zizdlp/frpc/getting-started/concepts.md

 To learn more about how [Frisbee](https://github.com/loopholelabs/frisbee-go) works and how you can leverage it from within the generated fRPC code, check out the [frisbee-go Github Repository](https://github.com/loopholelabs/frisbee-go).

+[^1]: Request/Reply systems where the request is sent to a remote service which then replies back to the caller